ICARUSDroneCapture/Platform-Software/arm_control/test/README.md

 ---

 ## Setup
-Use `colcon build` from the `ros2_ws` directory to build the ros2 package, then use `ros2 run inertial_sense_ros2 test_new_target` to run the tests locally.
+Use `colcon build` from the `ros2_ws` directory to build the ros2 package, then use `ros2 run arm_control test_inertial_sense_imu` to run the tests locally.
 Otherwise, these tests will run in GitHub actions everytime a commit is made to the `imx` repository.

 ## Files